-Our SDM120CT offers the option of an RS485 communication facility for direct connection to SCADA or other communications systems using the Modbus Protocol RTU slave protocol.
+Eastron offers the option of an RS485 communication facility for direct connection to SCADA or other communications systems using the Modbus Protocol RTU salve protocol.
 The Modbus Protocol establishes the format for the master's query by placing into it the device address, a function code defining the requested action, any data to be sent, and an error checking field.
 The slave's response message is also constructed using Modbus Protocol.
 It contains fields confirming the action taken, any data to be returned, and an error-checking field.
-If an error occurs in receipt of the message, the SDM120CT will make no response.
-If the SDM120CT is unable to perform the requested action, it will construct an error message and send it as the response.
+If an error occurs in receipt of the message, SDM220Modbus will make no response.
+If the SDM220Modbus is unable to perform the requested action, it will construct an error message and send it as the response.

 The electrical interface is 2-wire RS485, via 2 screw terminals.
 Connection should be made using twisted pair screened cable (Typically 22 gauge Belden 8761 or equivalent).
 All "A" and "B" connections are daisy chained together.
 Line topology may or may not require terminating loads depending on the type and length of cable used.
 Loop (ring) topology does not require any termination load.
-The impedance of the termination load should match the impedance of the able and be at both ends of the line.
+The impedance of the termination load should match the impedance of the cable and be at both ends of the line.
 The cable should be terminated at each end with a 120 ohm (0.25 Watt min.) resistor.
-A total maximum length of 3900 feet (1200 meters) is allowed for the RS485 network.
+A total maximum length of 1200 meters is allowed for the RS485 network.
 A maximum of 32 electrical nodes can be connected, including the controller.
-The address of each the SDM120CT can be set to any value between 1 and 247.
-Broadcast mode (address 0) is not supported.
+The address of each Eastron can be set to any value between 1 and 247.
+Broadcast mode (address 0) is supported.